Readit2 creates literacy-orientated pre-schoolers.

 Ways to implement the Readit2 programme

-The programme has been implemented in a variety of ways in the different schools and settings where it has been implemented.
+The programme has been implemented in a variety of ways in the different schools and settings.
 Its impact has been as significant for all the children on the receiving end of the one-to-one reading – an emotional bond with reading and learning established, children confidently observed enthusing about books and story; an acceleration in progress.

 Roebuck Primary School trained their Teaching Assistants throughout the school on the Readit2 programme.
 Each day they come into the Nursery for 20 minutes to read with their named children.
 It’s a special time for both the children and the TAs.
 The children have developed an interest and will to read and a bond with learning.